5 Products to Have on Hand for Winterizing Your Home

 Insulated Hose Bib Covers

 In the harshest climates, winterizing your home means taking every step possible.
 Even if you have frost-free sillcocks, it’s cheap insurance to pop insulated covers over hose bibs.
 They only cost a few bucks and take seconds to install.
-Follow these tips to prepare your plumbing for winter.

 Chances are, you’ll leave your windows shut during the winter.
 To further seal your windows, apply removeable caulk where the sash meets the frame.
 Here’s the simple how-to for sealing up those drafty windows.